About This Chapter

 13. Self-Efficacy and Locus of Control: Definition and Meaning

-Self-efficacy is the belief that you can succeed in a specific area of your life, and locus of control is how much control you feel like you have over a situation.
-What do these two things have in common?
-In this lesson, we'll explore them both and how they relate to each other.
+Self-efficacy is the belief that you can succeed in a specific area of your life, and locus of control is how much control you feel you have over a situation.
+Explore these definitions and meanings, and the benefits of self-efficacy.

 14. Research on Happiness: What Makes People Happy?